itsmrshow/home-assistant-mcp-server/README.md

 **Result:** Describe your goal → AI analyzes your setup → Creates custom solution → Deploys automatically! 🚀

+**How is this different from other MCP modules for Home Assistant?**

+Most MCP integrations I’ve seen for Cursor, VS Code or Claude work only on your local machine and talk to Home Assistant over SSH and sometimes the REST API.

+For serious Home Assistant work, that’s not really enough:

+Home Assistant is not just a bunch of YAML files.
+It exposes multiple internal APIs, and some of the most important ones are only available from inside HA itself over the WebSocket API.

+When you access HA only via SSH, the AI usually has to generate and upload a helper script on every request, then execute it blindly on the host.
+Since that script can be different every time, each request is a bit of a black box — more like playing Russian roulette than doing reliable automation.

+Because of that, I chose a different architecture.

+This project is **split into two modules**:

+**Home Assistant Agent** (this module) – runs inside Home Assistant (as an add-on), has native access to all relevant APIs, files and services, and exposes a safe, well-defined interface for external tools.

+**Home Assistant MCP server** – runs on your computer alongside your AI IDE (Cursor, VS Code, etc.) and talks to the Agent over a controlled API instead of SSH hacks (installation steps below)

+This design makes working with Home Assistant faster, more predictable, safer and repeatable.
+Your AI IDE gets exactly the actions and data it needs — through a stable API — instead of constantly inventing ad-hoc scripts and hoping they behave correctly.

 ---

 ## 🌟 Features